-The following is a breakdown of maximum CME credits offered by session type: 3 credits for each Clinical Case Conference, 1.5 credits for each Clinical Consultation Breakfast, 3 credits for each Clinical Perspectives, 6.75 credits for the Clinical Practicum, 0.75 credits for each Honors Presentation, 6-8 credits for each Institute, 1 credit for the Joseph Noshpitz Memorial Lecture, 1.75 credits for the Karl Menninger, MD Plenary, 1.5 credits for the
+The following is a breakdown of maximum CME credits offered by session type: 3 credits for each Clinical Case Conference, 1.5 credits for each Clinical Consultation Breakfast, 3 credits for each Clinical Perspectives, 6.75 credits for the Clinical Practicum, 0.75 credits for each Honors Presentation, 6-8 credits for each Institute, 1.5 credits for the Noshpitz Cline History Lecture, 1.75 credits for the Karl Menninger, MD Plenary, 1.5 credits for the

 credits for each New Research Poster Session, 1-3 credits for each Other

 Program, 7 credits for the Research Forum, 1.5 credits for each Special

 Interest Study Group, 3 credits for each Symposium, 7 credits for the